Ferit Melen: Biography

 In the time from 7 June 1964 to 14 October 1979, Ferit Melen was a member of the senate representing Van Province.
 On 12 July 1980, he was appointed again senator that ended on 12 September 1980 with the military coup.
 Ferit Melen was elected to Turkish Grand National Assembly in the 1983 elections as a candidate of the Nationalist Democracy Party (MDP).

-He was succeeded by his son Mithat Melen, a former high ranked civil servant and academics, who in 2002 tried to enter politics with the Nationalist Movement Party (MHP).
+The Van airport was renamed after him.
+In 2002, his son Mithat Melen, a former high ranked civil servant and academic, tried to enter politics with the Nationalist Movement Party (MHP).

-The airport of Van is named after him.